evilpaper/shop-til-you-drop/README.md

 It executed the SQL migration file against the database.
 It ran prisma generate under the hood (which installed the @prisma/client package and generated a tailored Prisma Client API based on your models).

 We now have a database.

+#### 4.3 Add database url to your environmental variables

+1. `DATABASE_URL`: "file:./dev.db"

+Our project can now access our database.

 At this step you can run the project.
 But it won't contain any products.
 To add products we need to access the `/admin` pages.
 Let's do that next.

-### 4. Setup HTTP authentication and access the admin pages
+### 5. Setup HTTP authentication and access the admin pages

+This one is a bit tricky.
+To access the admin pages we will add a username and hashed password to our environmental variables.

+These are the values we will need:

+1. `ADMIN_USERNAME`: Any username of you liking.
+Decide yourself.
+1. `HASHED_ADMIN_PASSWORD`: A hased password.
+Check line 6 in the file isValidPassword for instructions on how create it.

+Once added we can access the admin pages on url `/admin` and add products in the user interface.

-### 5. Setup Stripe integration
+### 6. Setup Stripe integration

+Create a Stripe account.
+Use it in test mode.
+Update the values for the following environmental variables:

+1. `STRIPE_SECRET_KEY`: Take the value from you Stripe account
+1. `NEXT_PUBLIC_STRIPE_PUBLIC_KEY`: Take the value from you Stripe account
+1. `NEXT_PUBLIC_SERVER_URL`: http://localhost:3000 when running locally

 /////

 DONE!
-You can now run the project locally!
+You can now run the project locally with `pnpm dev`!
+Happy hacking!

 /////